Extreme Rules (2009): Preliminary matches

 The show started with a fatal four-way match for the WWE United States Championship pitting defending champion, Kofi Kingston against Matt Hardy, William Regal, and Montel Vontavious Porter (MVP).
 The match was fought at a quick pace that initially had Kingston and MVP work as a unit to eliminate the factor of their opponents.
 As the match progressed, Regal threw his opponents with exploder suplexes and heavy knee strikes before being countered by Kingston, who rebounded off the ropes, and retaliated against his opponent with Trouble in Paradise to get the pin to retain the title.

-Chris Jericho became a record-breaking nine-time Intercontinental Champion.
+Chris Jericho became a record-setting nine-time Intercontinental Champion.

 The following match was a No Holds Barred match between Rey Mysterio and Chris Jericho for the WWE Intercontinental Championship held by Mysterio.
 Prior to the match, Jericho entered through the crowd, insulting the fans and threatening those who touched him before being immediately assaulted by his opponent.
 The two fought outside of the ring on the floor of the arena with Mysterio diving over the top rope onto Jericho who was still out of the ring.
 Jericho gained an advantage by attempting to remove Mysterio's mask, only to fail and have Mysterio throw him out of the ring to dive through the ropes onto his prone opponent.
 As the action made its way back into the ring, Mysterio attempted another dive only to have Jericho counter it with a Codebreaker.
 Jericho left the ring to get a folding chair from the corner of the ring.
 When he attempted to hit Mysterio with it, Mysterio quickly kicked the chair into Jericho's face.
 After further attacks with the chair, Jericho halted Mysterio's momentum with his signature submission hold, the Walls of Jericho.
 Mysterio managed to obtain the chair in the ring, and deliver one last hit to Jericho's face to stop the hold before he attempted the 619; Jericho caught him and removed his mask before getting a quick cover to pin his opponent to win the Intercontinental title for the record setting 9th time.